Know your required minimum distribution

 Note that if you receive more than your RMD in any given year, you will not receive credit for the additional amount when determining distributions for future years.

-Use Bankrate calculators to figure your minimum IRA withdrawal.
+Use Bankrate's calculator to figure your minimum IRA withdrawal.

-If your modified adjusted gross income is less than $100,000 and you are otherwise eligible, you might consider converting your traditional IRA to a Roth retirement account, which eliminates the need to take required minimum distributions.
+Because there are no income limits on a conversion, you might consider converting your traditional IRA to a Roth retirement account, which eliminates the need to take required minimum distributions.

 Once you reach age 70 1/2, you are not allowed to roll over amounts that must be distributed in any given year, but you can roll over the rest of your IRA to avoid required distributions in the future.
 (You'll owe tax on any amount you roll over.)